 Burrata is a type of cheese from Puglia and you have to try it.
 It’s a pouch made of mozzarella with cream and soft cheese inside.
 You’ll see burrata on the menu by itself, served on a green salad or with pasta.
 However it’s served, order it.
 Burrata is delicious and you won’t find it fresher than in Puglia.

 7. Order a Plate of Orecchiette Pasta

 The American notion of “Italian food” is a bit skewed.
 Food is extremely regional in Italy and each city will have its speciality dish.
 Orecchiette is an ear shaped pasta commonly found in Puglia.
 There’s even variations as to how it’s served throughout the region.
-Don’t want to wait until your trip?
-You can order orecchiette on Amazon to tide you over.

 8. Try the Olive Oil

 With olive trees over 500 years old, you can bet Puglia has some amazing olive oil.
 There’s over 60 million olive trees in the region that produce about 40% of Italy’s entire olive oil production.
 Olive orchards are an integral part of the Puglian landscape and one of the reasons I love this region so much.